RWeigelt/EmarooCustomActions/README.md

 EmarooCustomActions
 ===================
-Custom actions for Emaroo ([http://roland-weigelt.de/emaroo]()), the free utility for browsing the most recently used lists of tools and applications like Visual Studio, Word, Excel, PowerPoint and more.
+Custom actions for [Emaroo](http://roland-weigelt.de/emaroo), the free utility for browsing the most recently used lists of tools and applications like Visual Studio, Word, Excel, PowerPoint and more.

 What is a custom action?
 ------------------------